run2bizdocs/documentation/en-us/docs/builder/advanced-options/report-file.md

 !!!
 Abstract "ATTENTION"

-    You can not create a report itself in Neuro.
+    You can not create a report itself in Builder.
 This functionality only refers to uploading a report file.

 1. The version field is auto-incremented by the system.Enter the name of the report, a description, and the project folder on the server.
 The engine field is filled automatically according to the file format.
 Currently, Jasper's jrxml format is only accepted.